Amarok79/InlayTester.Drivers.FeigReader/README.md

     var data = response.Data;
 ````

 In case of timeout, a **TimeoutException** is thrown.
 In case of cancellation an **OperationCanceledException**.
-Otherwise, if a communication error ocurred or the reader/module returned an error code, an exception of type **FeigException** is thrown.
+Otherwise, if a communication error occurred or the reader/module returned an error code, an exception of type **FeigException** is thrown.
 In all other cases, the received **FeigResponse** is returned.

 Regarding the previous code snippet.
 There exists another overload that allows you to write this in a much shorter way.